-Figure 4.2 indicates the charges for the shared channels were increased by 340 per cent and 264 per cent for vessels below and exceeding a summer draught of 12.10 metres respectively in 2012-13.
+The exception to this general trend was in 2012-13 when the Port Licence Fee was introduced.
+The figure indicates the charges for the shared channels were increased by 340 per cent and 264 per cent for vessels below and exceeding a draught of 12.10 metres respectively in 2012-13.
 The corresponding charges for the Melbourne channels were increased by only 10 per cent and 9 per cent.